rcdpereira/rcdpereira.github.io/about.md

 Rodolpho Pereira, Chemical Process Engineer from Rio de Janeiro, Brazil.
 Also bass player, husband, learner.

-Trying to deploy tools for enhancement of plant and process design, to allow the Chemical Process Industry development in a more sustainable, efficient and less costly way.
+Developing tools for the evolution of plant and process design, to enhance the Chemical Process Industry development in a more sustainable, efficient and less costly way.

 ### Contact me